2207968/Stress_Detection/README.md

 4) Run command 'pip install -r requirements.txt' for install essential libraries

 ### Steps for Data Loading and  preprocessing
 1) Download the Dataset and copy it to 'Data/' Folder
 2) Run 'unzip_script_1.py' for Perform Unzipping Operation
 3) Run 'combine_data_script_2.py' for combining the different sensor values and store to csv files
 4) Run 'merge_data_script_3.py' for Merging the csv files
 5) Run 'label_data_script_4.py' for Labelling the merged data

+### Training

+For Training the RandomForest Classifier
+1) Run command 'python train.py'

+The trained model will saved on the 'Models/' Folder

+### Testing (Demo)

+1) Run command 'python test.py'

+Input the test data from 'test_data.csv' file.
+The output will be predicted on the gui.